-Besides, what’s more important for you (as you aspire to be an IAS) is that Current Affairs and GK are usually terms that overlap (at least as far as the Prelims is concerned for you aim at cracking the UPSC and join the IAS).
+Besides, what’s more, important for you (as you aspire to be an IAS) is that Current Affairs and GK are usually termed that overlap (at least as far as the Prelims is concerned for you to aim at cracking the UPSC and join the IAS).

 No wonder, you are very likely to discover for yourself that most of the subjects and even questions from the current affairs have quite a few aspects of GK embedded in them and the vice versa is also true!